ICOS-Carbon-Portal/pylib/docs/examples.md

 	from icoscp.cpb.dobj import Dobj
 	dobj = Dobj('https://meta.icos-cp.eu/objects/lNJPHqvsMuTAh-3DOvJejgYc')

-Information (meta data) is automatically stored in the data frames with the object, accessible with `Dobj.info` command.
-More about the content of info and other attributes are in the [modules section](modules.md#dobjinfo).
-For example to list all the columns available in the data set:
+Information (meta data) is automatically stored in the data frames with the object, accessible with `Dobj.meta`.
+More about the content of meta and other attributes are in the [modules section](modules.md#dobjinfo).
+Common used properties are as well available directly.
+Following are a few examples:

 	dobj.colNames